 Another powerful shift came as Swift prepared for her record-breaking Eras Tour.
 Performing a three-hour stadium show night after night requires extraordinary stamina, and Swift knew alcohol would only make it harder.
 “Doing that show with a hangover, I don’t want to know that world,” she said, explaining why she gave up drinking while training and touring.

 Interestingly, the decision also ties back to her songwriting.
-On TTPD, she openly describes alcohol use as a form of escape, hinting at how easily it can slip from a stress-reliever into something heavier.
+On TTPD, Taylor’s mental health songs openly describe alcohol use as a form of escape, hinting at how easily it can slip from a stress-reliever into something heavier.
 By choosing sobriety during her busiest era, she modeled a healthier way forward, showing that anyone can reassess their habits and make choices that serve their well-being.

 Finding Recovery in Taylor’s Words

-Swift Steps is a Taylor Swift–inspired online addiction recovery support group launched in January 2024 by Philadelphia recovery mentor Julianne Griffin.
-It operates via Zoom meetings held four times a week, and is anchored by a private Facebook community - which quickly grew to over 600 Swiftie members within its first few months.
+Swift Steps is a Taylor Swift–inspired online support group for addiction recovery launched in January 2024 by Philadelphia recovery mentor Julianne Griffin.
+It operates via Zoom meetings held four times a week and is anchored by a private Facebook community that quickly grew to over 600 Swiftie members in its first few months.
 The group heavily incorporates Swift’s lyrics, themes, and fan lore into its sessions.
 For example, Griffin might read a verse from a song like “Style” and invite participants to interpret it through the lens of their own recovery.
 This turns the simple pop lyrics into powerful metaphors for addiction and healing.
 Designed for fans of all backgrounds and in any stage of addiction recovery, Swift Steps fosters a judgment-free, inclusive atmosphere akin to “the vibe of a Taylor concert, where everyone’s accepted”.
 As of late 2025, the group had already grown to include over 1,000 Swifties.

 Breaking Stigma Through Openness

 What makes Swift’s story so impactful is that she doesn’t package her mental health advocacy like a cause campaign.
-Instead, she simply shares her truth—through songs, interviews, and candid moments.
-In doing so, she normalizes conversations about eating disorders, alcohol use, depression, and self-image.
+Instead, she simply shares her truth through songs, interviews, and candid moments.
+In doing so, she normalizes conversations about eating disorders, alcohol use, drugs, depression, and self-image.

 Her openness has had ripple effects.
 Fans frequently share how songs like “Clean” or “This Is Me Trying” gave them the language to describe their own recovery journeys.
 As one listener put it, those songs “shape themselves according to what struggles you had - whether heartbreak, addiction, or mental illness.”
 Swift’s honesty helps people feel seen, breaking the silence that often surrounds mental health.